 Out of all the businesses ever started, only a small percentage of them last.
 Much of the success of any given company lies in the hands of a successful CEO.
 It is a job that requires innovation and the ability to evaluate problems from all angles.

 There are surefire routes to success, and being able to break the mold is one of these.
 A successful CEO possesses the leadership traits necessary to make people follow and trust them.

 The CEO builds the framework that will make or break a company.
 Certain traits combined make them more effective.

-Dan Price is someone you may have barely just heard about, but the Gravity Payments CEO and founder is making big waves right now.
+Dan Price is someone you may have barely just heard about, but the Gravity Payments CEO and founder are making big waves right now.
 Caring about employees’ happiness and well-being is not typically the first trait you think of when you picture a successful CEO.
 Often they are seen as greedy – making obscene amounts of money while employees are making just enough to get by.